SCCapstone/PokeCompanion/README.md

-Welcome to the PokeCompanion ReadMe!
+Welcome to the PokeCompanion ReadMe!!!!

 Currently under construction [WIP]